replexica/replexica/readme.md

 That's where Replexica comes in: it's an AI-powered i18n engine, that integrates with React, to make the app multilingual right during the build, and scale to more international users much faster.

-The best part - *you don't even have to deal with JSON files!*
+The best part - *you don't even have to deal with JSON files!* (You can though, if you want to, Replexica supports that too.)

+### Does Replexica work with ... ?

+Please drop by our new [Discord channel](https://discord.gg/P2J3dGUM) and ask!
+Our co-founder Max is online almost 24/7.

 ## API